Jasper0010/Stacked---Probably-Works/README.md

 ### Launching the Game
 This is the final step, and once you launch the game for the first time, everything should be ready to go.

+# DO NOT UPDATE ANY MODS.
+THIS MAY BREAK YOUR INSTALLATION OF THE MODPACK